ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/dom-virtualisation/index.md

 ## Suppress Virtualisation

 To turn off Column Virtualisation off set the grid property `suppressColumnVirtualisation=true`.
 To turn off Row Virtualisation set the grid property `suppressRowVirtualisation=true`.

+Note if `suppressRowVirtualisation=true`, then there is no Row Buffer and the `rowBuffer` property is ignored.

 The example below demonstrates these two properties.
 Note that each Cell uses a Value Formatter that prints to the console when it is used, which equates to each time a Cell is created.
 Note that it is called 900 times when the grid starts, as there are 900 Cells of data (9 Columns x 100 Rows).
 If you were to edit this example, and remove `suppressColumnVirtualisation` and `suppressRowVirtualisation`, you would observe the Cells getting created as the grid is scrolled.